In a 2010 survey on ethics, 10,000 doctors were asked, ‘What was your biggest ethical dilemma?’

 Perhaps the headline should have read: ‘Woman dies after pigheaded doctors refuse to treat her anemia with anything other than blood.’

 Why not blood?
-Had they been keeping abreast of medical progress, her doctors would have known that, as the AMA correctly put it, blood causes more problems than it cures.
+Had they been keeping abreast of medical progress, her doctors would have known that, as the AMA has stated, blood causes more problems than it cures.

-Ann Noble, a grandmother from Canada, is currently being treated at Southwest Oncology Center in Scottsdale, Arizona, for a life-threatening liver condition after her Canadian doctors sent her home to die.
+As I write this Ann Noble, a grandmother from Canada, is being treated at Southwest Oncology Center in Scottsdale, Arizona, for a life-threatening liver condition after her Canadian doctors sent her home to die.
 She contracted the liver problem years ago from a blood transfusion.

 “If blood transfusion is approved of God and is Christlike, why should [a transfusion of the wrong type of blood kill you?]
 Of what type was Christ’s blood?
 And does his blood benefit only people with a certain kind of blood?
 Or does it benefit all?
 Why… should medical doctors have to exercise such care about the types and other features of the blood of certain individuals?
 If God, the great Physician, approves of blood transfusion… why should not blood transfusion be outright beneficial and applicable without all the precautions?
 And think of all the harm that blood transfusions did before the doctors discovered the harmful features about this practice that must be guarded against!
 Do you think God justified all the harm that was thus done during the experimental stage and that is still being done despite greatest care, on the assumption that the doctors are working toward the perfecting of the practice for the greater health benefit of all mankind?” – The Watchtower, May 1, 1950